wit-eks/VideoSpeechCheck/README.md

 ## Functionalities:
 * speech to text recognition and transcribe
-* check existence of desired and prohibited phrased
+* check existence of desired and prohibited phrases

 ## UI
 ### Command line application